kodi022/kSpeedrunning-Source/README.md

 With multiple checkpoints, be sure you run /zoneorder to ensure people follow the correct path, as the auto generation does not know the correct order

 A note about data in courses, they contain a editable speed option that is default to 1.
-It allows the getposition to run quicker for that course, allowing for accuracy at speeds faster than sprinting
+It allows the getposition to run quicker for that course, hopefully allowing for accuracy at speeds faster than sprinting

 ### Commands
 The common commands first,